Phylliidae: Camouflage and defensive behavior

 The scholar Antonio Pigafetta was probably the first Western person to document the species, though it was known to people in the tropics for a long time.
 Sailing with Ferdinand Magellan's circumnavigational expedition, he studied and chronicled the fauna on the island of Cimbonbon as the fleet hauled ashore for repairs.
 During this time he documented the Phyllium species with the following passage:

 In this island are also found certain trees, the leaves of which, when they fall, are animated, and walk.
 They are like the leaves of the mulberry tree, but not so long; they have the leaf stalk short and pointed, and near the leaf stalk they have on each side two feet.
 If they are touched they escape, but if crushed they do not give out blood.
 I kept one for nine days in a box.
 When I opened it the leaf went round the box.
 I believe they live upon air.

+Adult females of most leaf insect species are capable of stridulation using their antennae.
+It is partly interpreted as defensive stridulation, as the insects stridulate when disturbed.
+However, its primary function is believed to be attracting males.
+Various species within the genera Phyllium and Cryptophyllium are known to possess highly effective defensive glands, from which they can spray a milky, caustic defensive secretion - varying in odor - through spiracle-like openings in the pronotum.
+Males and nymphs in particular, tend to shed their legs (autotomy) to distract predators.